 All users are required to fill out the Flow Cytometry Facility Cell Sorting Form prior to their sort being performed.

 As of the May 1, 2012 all users that are requesting cell sorting are required to download the Cell Sorting Guidelines from the EHSO.
 A Risk Assesment must be provided to the Flow Cytometry Facility before any sorting can be performed, a template is provided within the EHSO guidelines.

-The Flow Cytometry Core is generously supported by Children's Healthcare of Atlanta and Emory University.
-When presenting or publishing work completed using the core, please include "Children's Healthcare of Atlanta and Emory University Pediatric Flow Cytometry Core" in the acknowledgments.
+The Flow Cytometry Core is generously supported by Children's Healthcare of Atlanta, Winship Cancer Institute, and Emory University.
+When presenting or publishing work completed using the core, please include "Pediatric/Winship Flow Cytometry Core" in the acknowledgments.

 To determine if you should use "Children's Healthcare of Atlanta" in your author affiliations, please see guidelines here.